Messoud Ashina

 Messoud Ashina (born December 29, 1965) is a Danish-Azerbaijani neurologist and neuroscientist.
 He is currently Professor of Neurology at the University of Copenhagen and Senior Consultant of Neurology at Copenhagen University Hospital - Rigshospitalet.
-He leads the Human Migraine Research Unit at the Danish Headache Center, Copenhagen University Hospital - Rigshospitalet.
-Ashina is also Director of the Danish Knowledge Center on Headache Disorders and Past President of the International Headache Society.
+He is the Director of both the Center for Discoveries in Migraine, Copenhagen University Hospital - Rigshospitalet, and Director of the Danish National Knowledge Center on Headache Disorders.
+Ashina is also Past President of the International Headache Society.
 As of 2024, Ashina is ranked as the world's leading expert on headache disorders by Expertscape.

 Education

 Ashina earned his medical degree at the age 22 from Azerbaijan Medical University in 1988.
 He later received his PhD and D.M.Sc. degrees at University of Copenhagen and completed his residency in neurology at Copenhagen University Hospitalet - Rigshospitalet.

 Personal life

 Messoud Ashina was born on December 29, 1965, in Baku, Azerbaijan.
 His father, Rustam Ashina was an architect, while his mother, Nelli Hajiyeva, is a retired biologist.
+His brother, Sait Ashina, is an Associate Professor of Neurology at Harvard Medical School.

 He lives in Copenhagen and is married to Camilla Ashina who is a dentist.
-They have two children.
+They have two children, Hakan and Sara.
+His son, Hakan Ashina, is a Senior Scientist at Copenhagen University Hospital - Rigshospitalet and an Associate Professor of Neurology at the Technical University of Denmark.